-Getting Started: Beginner Tools
+Getting Started with the Beginner Tools

-Firstly, don’t be put off by the name: It’s not a podcast that you have to tune into or download each week.
+Firstly, I should say don’t be put off by the name; it’s not a podcast that you have to tune into or download each week.

 - Start with 150 useful Thai phrases you'll use in everyday situations

 - Learn the 300 most common Thai words that will get you creating sentences fast

 - Use the 60 Thai sentence templates to help you start piecing sentences together

 - Run trough the beginner lesson cycles to help you familiarize with question and answer scenarios